 You will need to determine where to register your business if you are planning to own a contracting company in Texas as well.
 As with any contractors license, Texas will require you to go through the right agency, meet that agency’s requirements, and pay the necessary fees to become licensed or registered.
+It is also common for contractors to need to find liability insurance coverage before getting licensed or bidding on projects.
 The information below will detail how to become a general contractor in some major cities of Texas.

 Austin General Contractor License